Autumn-Joy/webhooks-project/README.md

 **jackson deserialization json to java-objects**
 - require @JsonProperty("full_name") annotations on the DTOs to match the names of the actual JSON being sent

+### result

+>now GitHub successfully sends event, controller calls async method "process event" from the service, which uses the mapper and Jackson to deserialize certain JSON fields into a new entity that's created (that could populate a DB in the future, etc) and the service currently logs the event instead of processing it in any other way.
+>
+> our endpoint sends back a quick success while the async method runs.

+## other steps to take (if i were buildng this out for prod)

+- **adding event routing to handle different types of events**
+- handle security concerns with HMAC etc

+## other reflections

+- this took about 4-6 hours for me to walk through, but gave me valuable context for how webhooks work, best practices, and now I'm taking that directly into a real-world application on the JSGo Penpal GiveButter integration for payment verification.
+Worth it.

+- use of AI:
+  - no prompting AI for code generating within this project, since it was strictly for learning.
+  - thorough use of AI for "this is the concept I'm trying to learn, what project would be helpful, what are the best practices, and what are some excellent docs on that" (like a powerful Google)